We Support You!

 Here's the latest on DACA ...

-After the Trump Administration set a March deadline for the current DACA program to end, a federal judge ordered the government to resume accepting applications for DACA renewals.
+After the Trump Administration announced plans to end the current DACA program, a federal judge ordered the government in January 2018 to resume accepting applications for DACA renewals.

 Free consultations are offered by SIREN (Services, Immigrant Rights and Education Network) on Thursdays, 9 a.m.-5 p.m., at the SIREN office: 1415 Koll Circle, Suite 108, San Jose.
 For their immigrant information hotline, call 408.453.3017.